 According to a Slate article detailing the xenophobia of Italy’s left, a recent IPSOS poll found that on average, Italians “think 21 percent of the population is composed of migrants.”
 In reality, that percentage is only 8, which is, in fact, low by European standards, and while Italy has had over 700,000 migrants arrive on its shores, a majority of those people end up moving on to other, wealthier European countries for permanent settlement.
 Still, the influx of foreigners mixed with Italy’s struggling economy and a blight of fake news has given substantial rise to xenophobic sentiments throughout the peninsula, culminating in a February shooting of six African migrants in the central Italian town of Macerata by far-right extremist (and failed electoral candidate for the anti-migrant group, Northern League) Luca Traini, becoming the most extreme incident among over 142 reported incidents of attacks on migrants by neo-fascist groups since 2014, according to the anti fascist organisation Infoantifa Ecn.
 These incidents echo another alarming statistic, indicating that the far-right association Forza Nuova has seen a dramatic uptick in membership, from a mere 1,500 in 2001 to over 13,000 members today.

 All this to say that this year’s Manifesta, the globe-trotting, nomadic European biennial, finds itself operating within a tense and dire context—which is exactly why it’s needed.
-Created in the early nineties as a response to the geo-political, economic, social, and cultural changes following the fall of communism, Manifesta was quite literally born for and out of socio-political strife and tenuous times.
+Created in the early nineties as a response to the geo-political, economic, social, and cultural changes following the fall of communism, Manifesta was born for and out of socio-political strife and tenuous times.
 This year’s Manifesta 12 is no exception.
 The biennial is taking place until November of this year and is set in Italy's southernmost isle of Sicily in the capital city of Palermo, which has not only become a vital cultural center in recent years, but also an active force confronting the prevailing anti-migrant attitudes overtaking the rest of the country.
 Because of its geographic location—the metaphorical "big toe" on the Italian boot, situated between three continents —Sicily has always been a place for foreigners to call home.
 Even its flora are predominantly “non-native” species, as illustrated in a beautiful 1875 landscape painting by Francesco Lojacono titled View of Palermo, where a harmonious coexistence reigns among a diverse array of plant species, none of which are native to the island.

 It is with this painting in mind that the organizers of this years Manifesta have drawn thematic inspiration, using the metaphor of the garden to ask artists from around the world how we might cultivate cohabitation in a “world moved by invisible networks, transnational private interests, algorithmic intelligence, environmental crisis, and ever increasing inequalities.”
 Thirty-five original, site-specific works have been created for Manifesta 12, creating what the organization calls a “Planetary Garden.”
 Participating artist, including Toyin Ojih Odutola, Laura Poitras, Trevor Paglen, and Tania Bruguera, all worked closely with local grassroots organizations, activists, and art producers to create work that spoke directly to the region's past, present, and future.
 In total, 50 artists are represented at 20 venus around Palermo, many of which have never before hosted exhibitions.